ymode/emoji-call/README.md

 ### Web Interface

-1. Visit the website and browse through our emoji collection
+1. Visit [emoji-app.com](https://emoji-app.com) to browse through our emoji collection
 2. Click on any emoji card to instantly copy it to your clipboard
 3. See how many times each emoji has been used
 4. The count updates in real-time when you or others copy the emoji